Independent guideAll prices in AUD

 Is there a free CRM for small business?

 Yes.
-HubSpot offers the most generous free CRM, with unlimited users and up to a million contacts.
+HubSpot offers the most capable free CRM, covering 2 users and 1,000 contacts.
 Zoho CRM and Freshsales both have free plans for up to 3 users.
-These suit a small team starting out before moving to a paid tier as you grow.
+These suit a very small team starting out before moving to a paid tier as you grow.

 How much does CRM software cost for a small business?

-Most small-business CRMs are priced per user per month: Freshsales from $13, Zoho CRM from $14, Pipedrive from $23, and HubSpot Starter from $28 a seat.
+Most small-business CRMs are priced per user per month.
+Freshsales is the cheapest paid tier, Pipedrive and Monday CRM sit a step up, Zoho CRM just above them, and HubSpot Starter higher again.
 Free plans exist from HubSpot, Zoho and Freshsales.
 The calculator above costs each at your team size.

 Which CRM is easiest to use?